camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 This results in new keys for the service task as well as the job.
 :::

-## Operational Semantics
+## Internal Execution

-In the following, we will explain the internal execution of process instance migration.
+In the following, we will explain the internal execution steps of process instance migration.
-It is recommended to understand these steps to fully understand the power of process instance migration.
+It is recommended to read these steps to fully understand the power of process instance migration.

 Migration of a process instance consists of following steps: